 Back at the beginning of this year, I posted a reader survey to see what my Gorgeous Fam wanted to see more of.
 I expected it would be hands down YouTube videos, and that was a major request.
 But surprisingly, I had a huge response in the Lifestyle category, requesting more “Lifestyle” type content.
 I found out just how accurate this response was after releasing posts such as “Reasons to Love Small Breasts“, “5 Truths About Being Married to an Actor” and “10 Symptoms After Coming Off Birth Control“.
 These posts are easily my most engaged by my readers.
 That fact opened my eyes.
 I realized that you’re most likely here, reading this very post, because you want more than just outfit or makeup inspiration.
 A good percentage of you relate to me (and I relate to you!) and that very realization inspired this new blog series.

-Introducing: Girl Talk Tuesdays!
-Every Tuesday I’m going to attempt to tackle a subject that affects you and I, the millennial woman.
+Introducing: Girl Talk Tuesday!
+On Tuesdays, I’m attempting to tackle a subject that affects you and I, the millennial woman.
 Who are millennial women, you ask?
-We are the women between the ages of 13 and 33.
+We are the women between the ages of 22 and 36.
 Don’t fall in that category?
 That’s okay!
 You more than likely will also benefit from this ongoing series.
 After all, regardless of age, we’re all girls, right?
 Right.

 Today I’m tackling a toughie.
 This topic is something I’ve battled my entire life, along with a large percentage of the women who are reading this post.
 We’re diving deep into the world of insecurity.
 Why insecurity?
 Well… Why not?
 Mostly, my inspiration for this topic being my first in the series is because I just finished reading Beth Moore’s book, “So Long, Insecurity“.
 I learned so much about myself through reading this book, so I highly recommend it to every and any woman who suffers from self-doubt.